ykc415/AndroidStudy/README.md

 6) Responsive UI

 ### Using ConstraintDesign to design your views
+* - Avoid deep levels in layouts.
+A deep hierarchy of views makes your UI slow, not to mention making it harder to manage your layouts.
+Deep hierarchies can mostly be avoided by using the correct ViewGroup.
+Use Constraint Layout.
 * https://codelabs.developers.google.com/codelabs/constraint-layout/index.html?index=..%2F..%2Findex#0
 * 참고 : https://developer.android.com/studio/write/layout-editor.html
 * 참고 : https://realm.io/kr/news/aw207-android-constraint-layout-auto-value-extensions/